@nyaomaru/divider

 Divider logo

-npm version License npm downloads Build Status
+npm version JSR License npm downloads Build Status

 A simple utility to divide a string or string[] based on given indexes or delimiters.